What is Chiropractic?

 The Five Components:

-The osseous (bone) component is where the vertebrae are either out of position, not moving properly, or are undergoing physical changes such as degeneration.
+The Osseous (bone) component is where the vertebrae are either out of position, not moving properly, or are undergoing physical changes such as degeneration.
 This component is sometimes known as kinesiopathology.

 The Nerve Component is the malfunctioning of the nerve.
 Research has shown that only a small amount of pressure on spinal nerves can have a profound impact on the function of the nerves.
 This component is scientifically known as neuropathology.